johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 ## Quantifying Argument

-What makes for a *good* argument?
+What is a *good* argument?

 From a logical point of view, a good argument is logically sound.
 But in the real-world people rarely argue with pure logic.

 From a rhetorical point of view, a good argument is one that is persuasive.
 But how can this be measured?

-In this series of essays, I present a Bayesian model of argumentation, where arguments are treated as information that may cause a Bayesian rational agent to modify their beliefs.
-From a Bayesian perspective, the beliefs of any rational "subject" are modeled as a probability distribution.
-Given this distribution, we can define various metrics that relate the information given in an argument to the subject's other beliefs.
-This lets us define **objective** measures of what would normally be considered **subjective** aspects of an argument's quality or strength, such as **relevance** and **persuasiveness**.
+In this series of essays, I consider this question from a Bayesian point of view, under which arguments are simply information that may cause a Bayesian rational agent to modify their beliefs.

+The beliefs of a Bayesian reasoner, which I will refer to as a **subject**, can be modeled as a probability distribution.
+If we know this distribution, we can define various formulas for revealing how the information in an argument affects or may affect the subject's other beliefs.
+For example, if an argument changes the subject's mind, it is **persuasive**, and the degree to which it changes the subjects mind is a measure of persuasiveness.
+Yet persuasiveness is not the only measure of a good argument, because an argument won't change the subject's mind if the subject has already heard it; only **new** information can change a Bayesian subject's mind.
+Other measures of argument strength include **relevance**, **informativeness**, **sufficiency**, and **necessity**.

+These are all **objective** measures.
+And yet they measure what many people would consider **subjective** aspects of an argument's quality or strength.

 This perspective can provide some powerful insights about argumentation for people working in artificial intelligence, law, argument mapping software, or in our case, design of [social protocols](https://social-protocols.org).

 <!--